JustAHack/IIT-DunnoYet-A3/README.md

 # IIT-DunnoYet-A3

-Our team is proud to present our third assignment for Introduction to Information Technology, we have included a Prototype of our proposed project in the TiMeApp folder, we hope you enjoy reading through our proposed project and the prototype we have built.
+Our team is proud to present our third assignment for Introduction to Information Technology, we have included a Prototype of our proposed project in the TiMeApp folder, we hope you enjoy reading through our proposed project and viewing the prototype we have built.

 ## How to run the Prototype